The Set-Cover game and nonmeasurable unions: Marczewski--Burstin representations

-Every perfect set in a Polish space can be represented as the body of a some tree and then the defining family $\F$ for the Marczewski ideal $s_0$ can be described as the family of perfect trees in the Baire space.
-In the same way as for Marczewski ideal we can define $\sigma$-ideals and $\sigma$-fields for the other tree families.
+Every perfect set in a Polish space can be represented as the body of a perfect tree.
+This observation alows us to modify the classical construction of Marczewski ideal $s_0$ and a corresponding algebra of $s$-measurable sets and obtain similar pairs for various classes of trees.
+Let us recall some examples.